dlufy/Vendor_management_NodeJs/README.md

 ## Approval Levels: We can add n number of levels having any type of approvals.
 Each level can
 be executed accordingly.
 For example see below how levels and approvers are added and what type of action can be taken

+## Technologies to be used: POSTMAN, Node.js, MongoDB

 ## Getting Started
 ```